wireapp/wire-docs/src/how-to/administrate/coturn-client-certificate.md

 Coturn federation DTLS connections (port 9191) require mutual TLS authentication.
 Your coturn certificate must be signed by a Certificate Authority (CA) that Wire Cloud trusts.
 The certificate must include both serverAuth and clientAuth Extended Key Usage (EKU) extensions.

-**Before you start**: If you don't have a CA certificate yet, create a self-signed CA, send it to Wire Cloud to add to their federation trust store, and then use that CA to sign your coturn certificates.
-Once Wire Cloud trusts your CA, you can issue multiple coturn certificates from it.

 ### Prerequisites

 - Coturn deployment via Helm in Kubernetes
 - Access to the coturn Helm values configuration
 - `openssl` command-line tool installed locally
 - `kubectl` access to your cluster
-- **CA certificate** and **CA private key** (either create new or from your organization)
-- Wire Cloud has added your CA certificate to their federation trust store
 - FQDN for your coturn deployment (e.g., `coturn.example.com`)
+- **CA certificate** and **CA private key** — create one in Step 1 if you don't have one yet; once Wire Cloud trusts your CA you can reuse it for all future renewals

 ### Deployment Model